fsmoothy/typeorm-fsm/README.md

 ### Transitions

-The most common way to define a transition is by using the ﻿t function, which requires three arguments (guard is optional).
+The most common way to define a transition is by using the `t` function, which requires three arguments (guard is optional).

 ```typescript
 t(from: State, event: Event, to: State, guard?: (context: Context) => boolean)